Introduction of Huang Di Nei Jing, or Huangdi's Internal Classic.

 ✵The main content including: the introduction of the most famous and talented Ancient Herbalists and Distinguished Physicians, the most influential and Well-Known Ancient Works, common Diagnostic Methods, the introduction of Common Disease and Syndromes, etc.

-✧The Plain Questions of Huangdi's Internal Classic, is also known as Su Wen, or the Plain Questions for short, one of the two parts of the Huangdi's Internal Classic.
-Its ancient edition before the Tang Dynasty was originally consisting of 9 volumes, with 81 articles.
-After the years of Wei and Jin Dynasty, only 8 volumes were left.
-In the Tang Dynasty, while making notes and commentaries on the book, herbalist Wang Bing divided it into 24 volumes and make up for some of the lost articles, made corrections.
-In the Northen Song Dynasty, Lin Yi et al, read proofs and made notes and corrections on it again, and all later extant editions were based on this one.
-The book deals with a variety of subjects, such as human anatomy and physiology, causes of diseases, pathology, diagnosis, syndrome differentiation, treatment, disease prevention, health preservation, man and nature, the application of the theories of yin and yang, the five elements and other theories, etc. The book has been prized by physicians of all generations.
+The Plain Questions of Huangdi's Internal Classic, is also known as Su Wen, or the Plain Questions for short, one of the two parts of the Huangdi's Internal Classic.
+Its ancient edition before the Tang Dynasty originally had 9 volumes, 81 articles.
+After the years of the Wei and Jin Dynasty, only 8 volumes were left.
+In the Tang Dynasty, while making notes and commentaries on the book, herbalist Wang Bing compiled it into 24 volumes and made up for some lost articles, made corrections.
+In the Northern Song Dynasty, Lin Yi and other herbalists, read proofs and made notes and corrections on it again, and all later extant editions were based on this version.
+The book deals with a variety of subjects, such as human anatomy and physiology, causes of diseases, pathology, diagnosis, syndrome differentiation, treatment, disease prevention, health preservation, relationships between man and nature, the application of the Yin and Yang theory, theory of the five elements and other theories, etc. The book has been praised by physicians of all generations.

-✦The Spiritual Pivot of Huangdi's Internal Classic, is also known as Ling Shu, or the Spiritual Pivot or Divine Axis for short, one of the two parts of the Huangdi's Internal Classic.
-The subjects of the Spiritual Pivot are similar to those of the Plain Questions, but the former has a more detailed description of meridians and needling and is less detailed in theories concerning the circular movement of the five elements.
+The Spiritual Pivot of Huangdi's Internal Classic, is also known as Ling Shu, or the Spiritual Pivot or Divine Axis for short, one of the two parts of the Huangdi's Internal Classic.
+The subjects of the Spiritual Pivot are similar to those of the Plain Questions, but the former has a more detailed description of meridians and needling, but is less detailed in theories concerning the circular movement of the five elements.
 In introducing basic theories, the two books supplement each other.
-This book is also titled Zhen Jing,or the Canon of Acupuncture.
+This book is also titled Zhen Jing, or the Canon of Acupuncture.